Braniff International Airways: Deregulation and global expansion

-Until 1980, Braniff was one of the fastest-growing and most-profitable airlines in the United States.
-However, deregulation of the airline industry was introduced in October 1978, and Braniff – as well as many of the United States' major air carriers, especially the smaller National carrier such as Braniff – were caught in a peculiar predicament as a result of the unprecedented change in how airline business was conducted.
+Until 1980, Braniff was one of the fastest-growing and most-profitable airlines in the United States, but deregulation of the airline industry was introduced in October 1978, and Braniff – as well as many of the United States' major air carriers, especially the smaller national carriers such as Braniff – were caught in a peculiar predicament as a result of the unprecedented change in how airline business was conducted.

 Lawrence accurately believed that the answer to deregulation was to expand Braniff's route system dramatically or face an immediate erosion of Braniff's highly profitable routes as a result of unbridled competition from especially the large trunk carriers along with the new low-cost startup carriers.
+Lawrence was shrewd and had always relied heavily on outside firms to assist with new ideas.
+He asked six key corporate advisor companies to recommend to Braniff what it could do to survive in a deregulated environment as a small carrier.
+All but one of the six companies recommended that Braniff attempt to grow into a larger carrier that could compete effectively with the Big 5 Mega carriers.
+The lone holdout suggested that Braniff abrogate its labor contract and reform itself into a low-cost airline with few frills, which was attempted unsuccessfully later in late 1981.
 Braniff was surrounded on all sides at Dallas/Ft.
-Worth, Kansas City, Chicago, Denver, Atlanta and Miami, by the larger carriers, which were poised to immediately begin invading Braniff's long held territory.
-These large carriers had in abundance what Braniff termed "City Power" which was the ability to use its massive assets to dominate a particular destination.
-Braniff therefore in response enlarged the domestic network by 50% on December 15, 1978, adding 16 new cities and 32 new routes, which Braniff stated was the "largest single-day increase by any airline in history".
+Worth, Kansas City, Chicago, Denver, Atlanta, and Miami, by the larger carriers, which were poised to immediately begin invading Braniff's long-held territory.
+These large carriers had in abundance what Braniff termed "City Power", which was the ability to use their massive assets to dominate a particular destination.
+Braniff, therefore in response, enlarged its domestic network by 50% on December 15, 1978, adding 16 new cities and 32 new routes, which Braniff stated was the "largest single-day increase by any airline in history".
 The expansion was successful operationally and financially.

-Although the expansion of 1978 was successful (by late 1979, Braniff's market share moved significantly for the first time since the 1940s from an average of 4.5 percent to an unprecedented 6.5 percent market share all directly related to the expansion program) it did not stop losses from beginning in late 1979 as a result of unprecedented rises in fuel costs and credit card interest rates of 20 percent and higher, coupled with general economic unrest and an unprecedented drop in load factor of 5 points in the Fourth Quarter due do the significant use of American Airlines and United Airlines discount fare coupons during the holiday travel season.
+Although the expansion of 1978 was successful (by late 1979, Braniff's market share moved significantly for the first time since the 1940s from an average of 4.5 to an unprecedented 6.5% market share, all directly related to the expansion program), it did not stop losses from beginning in late 1979 as a result of unprecedented rises in fuel costs and credit card interest rates of 20% and higher, coupled with general economic unrest and an unprecedented drop in load factor of 5 points in the fourth quarter due to the significant use of American Airlines and United Airlines discount fare coupons during the holiday travel season.
 As a result, Braniff reported its first operating loss since the recession of 1970.
 The operating loss was $39 million in 1979, then $120M in 1980 and $107M in 1981.
-The losses in 1980 were directly attributed to Braniff's slip in market share due to the erosion of its bread and butter routes and corresponding feed to the larger carriers such as American Airlines, Delta Air Lines and United Airlines.
+The losses in 1980 were directly attributed to Braniff's slip in market share due to the erosion of its bread-and-butter routes and corresponding feed to the larger carriers such as American Airlines, Delta Air Lines, and United Airlines.